What is a Pinched Nerve?

 Nerves can be pinched anywhere in your body.
-The second most common nerves that can be pinched are your neck nerves.
+The second most common nerves that can pinch are your neck nerves.
 Pinching your neck nerve can result in arm pain, weakness and altered reflexes.

-A pinched nerve in the neck is known medically as a cervical radiculopathy.
-As you can see, it doesn't have a cool name like "sciatica" so it is less well known.
+A pinched nerve in the neck is known medically as cervical radiculopathy.
+As you can see, it doesn’t have a cool name like “sciatica”, so it is less well known.
 If you are in marketing, maybe you could help out poor old cervical radiculopathy.

 Peripheral Pinched Nerves

 You can pinch a nerve anywhere in your body.
-The most likely region for a nerve pinch is where space is limited around the nerve eg tunnels the nerve passes through.
+The most likely region for a nerve pinch is where it is limited space around the nerve, e.g. tunnels through which your nerve passes.

 Carpal Tunnel Syndrome is an example of a pinched peripheral nerve as it passes through the carpal tunnel in the front of your wrist.

 Pain is sent from your pinched nerve through the spinal cord nerves to your brain, where the pain interprets.

 Your physiotherapist or doctor can detect where your nerve pinch is by the symptoms that you describe.
 They may refer you on to further diagnostic testing such as an X-ray, CT scan, MRI or nerve conduction testing to confirm the diagnosis or to view the severity of the nerve pinch.

 What are the 5 Symptoms of a Pinched Nerve?